seokjoon27/tp/docs/DeveloperGuide.md

 1. User enters the command: reset all.
 2. System validates the format.
 3. System updates every contact’s payment status to unpaid.
-4. System displays success message: "Payment status of all contacts has been reset to unpaid."
+4. System displays success message

    Use case ends.

 **Extensions:**
 * 2a.
 Extra tokens present in the command.
     * 2a1.
-System shows error message: "Invalid format.
-Use 'reset all' only."
+System shows error message

       Use case resumes at step 1.
 * 3a.
 No contacts exist in the system.
     * 3a1.
-System shows warning: "No contacts in the address book."
+System shows warning

       Use case ends.